 - Help others get what they want, which is also the best way to ensure you get what you need.
 Always be a team player

 With the outline complete, students divided into four teams based on individual strengths: Writers, illustrators, layout editors, and final editors / publishers.

 Meanwhile, I researched professional self-publishing services to find one that would meet our needs.
 Lulu.com got the job after the CEO sent a personal response to my LinkedIn inquiry.
 From the beginning, Lulu was 100 percent behind the project and always ready to support us.

 Back at Success Summit, our writers put each concept into an 18 to 36-word summary.
 One example:

 Be enthusiastic and passionate, they are the keys to success.
 Focus on your goal.
 You have to want it more than anything because success doesn’t just happen.

-What Every Cool Kid Deserves To Know By Summer Success Students 2016
+What Every Cool Kid Deserves To Know About Diversity

 After that stage was finished, the whole group reviewed the content and brainstormed illustration ideas for each concept.
 The illustration team then planned and sketched pictures for each concept and the title page.
 The resulting pages were distributed among the entire group for coloring.

 The completed illustrations and text for the pages were passed to the layout-editing team, who created mock-ups for the final pages by sizing and arranging pictures and wording.
 They ordered the pages and prepared a collection of contributor bios that were entered into a computer along with the page images.